 Because of the current situation, information about transportation may change.
 Please check different organizations’ websites to make sure you have the most up-to-date information.
-Since July 18, 2020, wearing a mask that covers the nose and mouth has been mandatory in enclosed public places and public transit for people age 10 and over.
+Wearing a mask that covers the nose and mouth is mandatory in enclosed public places and public transit for people age 10 and over.

 You can also travel by bicycle.
 Information on the city’s bike paths can be found at: